 Clean Energy & Sustainability

-HVRC offers support to local governments as they pursue cost-saving and energy and GHG emission-reducing actions through NYSERDA's Clean Energy Communities Program (CEC).
-Our CEC Coordinators are available to provide technical assistance related to the High Impact Actions that communities benefit from under the CEC Program, one of which is NYS Climate Smart Communities Program.
+HVRC offers support to local governments through NYSERDA's Clean Energy Communities (CSC) Program and DEC's Climate Smart Communities (CSC) Program.
 Technical assistance is available at no cost to local governments.

 Clean Energy Communities